westfolt/CARD_Probability/README.md

 Near radar zone scale added

 02.02
+Minor bug fixes
-Added ability to choose source for color on screen: PSR or SSR detection probability
+Added ability to choose source for color on screen: PSR or SSR detection probability Ability to work with files currently in use